-Nonie hails from the University of Queensland in Australia, where she completed a B.Psy.Sc. in Psychology in 2008 working with Jason Mattingley and a Ph.D. in Cognitive & Behavioural Psychology in 2014 with Philip Grove and Roger Remington.
+Nonie was a postdoc in our lab from 2014-2016.
+She hails from the University of Queensland in Australia, where she completed a B.Psy.Sc. in Psychology in 2008 working with Jason Mattingley and a Ph.D. in Cognitive & Behavioural Psychology in 2014 with Philip Grove and Roger Remington.
 Her research interests include attention, spatial representations, and perception in 3D.
-She is currently a postdoc with Sam Schwarzkopf at UCL. [website]
+After OSU she was a postdoctoral associate with Sam Schwarzkopf at UCL and with Stefanie Becker at University of Queensland. [website]

 Anna Shafer-Skelton (lab manager 2014-2016)

 Currently: PhD student in Psychology at UCSD